Xavier308/AirBnB-clone/README.md

 This app create user and manage their data, also it manage: places, cities, countries, ammenities and reviews.

 It is recommendend to use a virtual enviroment to work with this project.
-You cab create ine with the following command:
+You can create it with the following command:
 'python -m venv myenv'